How to Improve Type 2 Diabetes Naturally (What’s Working for Us)

 We keep it simple and flavorful:

-First meal: Protein, leafy greens in a salad with homemade dressing, and some cheese.
+First meal: Protein, 3 cups of leafy greens in a salad with homemade dressing, and some cheese.

 Yes—from veggies, not refined carbs.
 Mostly from non-starchy vegetables, berries, or a sprinkle of seeds.
 We’re focused on blood sugar stability, not carb-counting perfection.